Skip to main content

 If the code to be tested involves multiple contracts, they must be installed within the test.
 The exceptions are system contracts installed as part of the DEFAULT_RUN_GENESIS_REQUEST.
 The testing framework exists independently of any Casper network, so you will need access to the original contract installation code or the Wasm you wish to include.

-Each contract installation will require an additional Wasm file installed through a Deploy using ExecuteRequestBuilder.
+Each contract installation will require an additional Wasm file installed through a Transaction using ExecuteRequestBuilder.
 Depending on your requirements as a smart contract author, you may need to use return values to interact with stacks of contracts.
 Interaction between contracts will require session code to initiate the process, as contracts will not execute actions autonomously.

 The major difference between calling a contract from session code versus contract code is the ability to use non-standard dependencies for the ExecuteRequestBuilder.
 Where session code must designate a Wasm file within the standard dependencies, contract code can use one of the four available options for calling other contracts, namely: